5harath/HospitalAPI/ReadMe.md

 * Navigate to the folder where package.json is present
 * Type 'npm install' to install all the dependency (node.js should be installed on the system)
 * Type 'npm start' to deploy the app on the local machine
-* Navigate to 'localhost:8000' to open the app
+* Use 'localhost:8000' followed by function to access API